 While Richard penned compositions with writing partner, John Bettis, many of the duos' hits were written by others and some were cover versions previously big hits for other artists, such as The Beatles and Motown's, The Marvelettes.
 Their 1973 album, "Now and Then", B-side consists of a 9-song medley of 60's hits recorded like a radio show.

 Carpenters' melodic pop, produced a record-breaking run of hits on the American Top 40 and Adult Contemporary charts, and they became leading sellers in the soft rock, easy listening and adult contemporary genres.
 Carpenters had three #1 singles on the Billboard Hot 100 and fifteen #1 hits on the Adult Contemporary Chart.
 In addition, they had twelve top 10 singles (including their #1 hits).
 To date, Carpenters' album and single sales total more than 100 million units.

-During their 14-year career, the Carpenters recorded 11 albums, five of which contained top 10 singles (Carpenters - Close To You, Carpenters - Carpenters, Carpenters - A Song For You, Carpenters - Now & Then and Carpenters - Horizon), thirty-one singles, five television specials, and one short-lived television series.
-They toured in the United States, the United Kingdom, Japan, Australia, the Netherlands and Belgium.
+During their 14-year career, Carpenters recorded 11 albums, five of which contained top 10 singles (Carpenters - Close To You, Carpenters - Carpenters, Carpenters - A Song For You, Carpenters - Now & Then and Carpenters - Horizon), thirty-one singles, five television specials, and one short-lived television series.
+They toured the United States, United Kingdom, Japan, Australia, The Netherlands and Belgium.
 Their recording career ended with Karen's death in 1983 from cardiac arrest due to complications of anorexia nervosa.
 Extensive news coverage of the circumstances surrounding her death increased public awareness of the consequences of eating disorders.